 Get all your side dishes ready, salmon cooks pretty quickly.
-Preheat the pan well over medium to medium-high heat (don’t heat over high and turn down – always preheat at the temperature you plan to cook).
-I use a laser thermometer to test the pan temp to about 360-380° for salmon (available at auto parts or hardware stores).
-You can also just use common sense, swirl the pan with oil and when the oil shimmers, it’s time to add the fish.
+Preheat the pan well over medium to medium-high heat.
+Don’t heat over high and turn down – always preheat at the temperature you plan to cook.
+I use a laser thermometer to test the pan temp to about 360-380° for salmon.
+You can also just use common sense, when the oil shimmers, it’s time to add the fish.
 If the pan is not nice and hot, the fish will be done before it browns.

 Choose a Great Seasoning

 Seasoning or marinating for 1-2 hour before cooking is recommended.
-I suggest any of our House Marinades pictured below and am also quite fond of seasonings that are sweet and/or spicy such as our Tony’s Sweet Salmon Rub, Bangkok Thai (spicy), Harissa Spice (spicy) or Taste of Tokyo Rub.
+I suggest any of our Tony’s Marinades and am also quite fond of seasonings that are sweet and/or spicy.
+Such as our Tony’s Sweet Salmon Rub, Bangkok Thai (spicy), Harissa Spice (spicy) or Taste of Tokyo Rub.

 Keep Your Fish Cold